Alex-Broughton/sky-mapper/README.md

 the map to their specifications by simply changing the global parameters in the config.py module.
 The Star Atlas application takes care of scaling and non-user defined functionality for an easy-to-use interface.

+This application can map planets, stars, constellations, and DSO's onto a stereographic projection of the sky given a location of obervation on the Earth.

 Dependencies: graphics.py v.5.0.1, ephem.py v.3.7.6.0